mAn-He/pdf_vlm/README.md

 ## What we set out to learn

-Private long PDFs (financial / industrial reports) are a bad fit for cloud VLMs.
-We wanted a **local** stack and clear empirical answers to:
+**200+ page** private reports (financial / industrial filings) are a bad fit for cloud VLMs.
+We built a **local** stack and measured:

 1. **Does multimodal generation help** over text-only RAG when both share the **same retrieved pages**?
-2. **Does hierarchical retrieval help** over flat page retrieval as documents grow from 5 → 100 pages?
+2. **Does hierarchical retrieval help** over flat page retrieval as visible context grows from 5 → 100 pages (toward full-report scale)?
-3. **How does answer quality and latency scale** with page count on a small local VLM?
+3. **How do answer quality and latency scale** with page count on a small local VLM?
 4. **Is the stack interactive enough** (TTFT / tok/s / VRAM) for laptop/desktop use?

 **Primary metrics:** ANLS (primary), EM, token F1, recall@k / page-hit@k, end-to-end & generation latency, peak RSS/VRAM.

-**Fairness rule:** multimodal RAG uses the **same text index and retriever** as text-only; images are attached only for the retrieved top-k pages (never the full PDF).
+**Fairness rule:** multimodal RAG uses the **same text index and retriever** as text-only; images are attached only for retrieved pages (capped by `max_images`), never the full PDF.

 ---

 ## 1. Problem

-Long PDFs break naive RAG:
+Long reports break naive RAG:

 - OCR text alone loses layout, tables, and figures.
-- Flat page retrieval over 50–100 pages is noisy and expensive for a small local VLM.
+- Flat page retrieval over tens–hundreds of pages is noisy and expensive for a small local VLM.
 - Cloud multimodal APIs are strong but often unacceptable for **private documents**.

-**Goal:** a **local** pipeline that answers document questions with a small multimodal model, measures when text-only fails, and keeps latency/memory practical on a laptop/desktop (or a single Colab GPU).
+**Goal:** a **local** pipeline that answers questions on long reports with a small multimodal model, measures when text-only fails, and keeps latency/memory practical on a laptop/desktop (or a single Colab GPU).

 ---